praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 ####  Setting calorie goal: `calorie /set`
-Sets the user's calorie goal in kcal.
+Sets your calorie goal in kcal.

 Format: `calorie /set CALORIE_GOAL`

 > **⚠️ Notes about setting calorie goal**
-> - FitNUS calculates the minimum and maximum calorie goal according to the user's height, weight, gender and age that is within the recommended healthy amount of weight loss or gain per week.
-The user cannot set a goal that is not within the healthy range of daily calorie intake for their body type.
+> - FitNUS calculates the minimum and maximum calorie goal according to your height, weight, gender and age that is within the recommended healthy amount of weight loss or gain per week.
+You cannot set a goal that is not within the healthy range of daily calorie intake for their body type.

 Example of usage:`calorie /set 2000`